Category:

 In 2000, Epps gained further exposure and recognition when he starred in the romantic sports drama film "Love & Basketball."
 He starred opposite Sanaa Lathan and portrayed Quincy, an NBA hopeful who weathers a stormy relationship with his female friend and fellow star basketball player.
 The film received positive critical attention and excelled at the box office.
 The on-screen pair were nominated for numerous awards for their performances.

-Epps went on to have supporting roles in a series of other films including "Dracula 2000," "Big Trouble," "Conviction," and "Brother."
+Omar went on to have supporting roles in a series of other films, including "Dracula 2000," "Big Trouble," "Conviction," and "Brother."
 In 2004, Epps appeared alongside Jude Law in 2004's "Alfie."
-Later that year he landed the role of Luther Shaw, opposite Meg Ryan, in "Against the Ropes."
+Later that year, he landed the role of Luther Shaw, opposite Meg Ryan, in "Against the Ropes."

 At the end of 2004, Epps returned to the television medical drama world with his role as Dr. Eric Foreman on the Fox series "House."
 He won the NAACP Image Award in 2007, 2008, and 2013 for Outstanding Supporting Actor in a Drama Series.
-Other films he worked on include "A Day in the Life," "Almost Christmas," "Traffik", "Trick" and "3022."
+Other films he worked on include "A Day in the Life," "Almost Christmas," "Traffik," "Trick," and "3022."
 In 2014, he began appearing as J. Martin Bellamy in ABC's "Resurrection."
-From 2016-2018, he appeared on the drama "Shooter" alongside Ryan Phillippe.
-In season four of "This Is Us," Omar appears in a recurring guest role of Darnell Hodges.
+From 2016 to 2018, he appeared on the drama "Shooter" alongside Ryan Phillippe.
+In season four of "This Is Us," Omar appeared in a recurring guest role as Darnell Hodges.
 Epps returned to the big screen when he starred in Netflix's original psychological thriller "Fatal Affair" in July 2020.

 Other Ventures

-Epps released an autobiography, "From Fatherless to Fatherhood" in June 2018.
-In June 2020, Epps narrated an educational video for nonprofit group RepresentUs about the organization of America's criminal justice system.
+Epps released an autobiography, "From Fatherless to Fatherhood," in June 2018.
+In June 2020, he narrated an educational video for the nonprofit group RepresentUs about the organization of America's criminal justice system.
 He serves on the Cultural Council of the nonprofit.

 Personal Life